Pso-Rite and Pso-Spine Review

 As you go through life, but especially as you go through training, you will accumulate damage in your connective tissues; your muscles, but also the “web” that holds everything together inside your body – the fascia.

-This damage is often felt as “knots”, “adhesions”, “scar tissue”, etc. and left untended it will result in your body not moving as freely as it used to.
+You will usually feel this damage as “knots”, “adhesions”, “scar tissue”, etc. If you leave them untended it will result in your body not moving as freely as it should.